 They generally have 6 ft. long beds with fold-down/removable sides (dump and scissor lift beds are an option).
 The truck length limitation of just around 10’ 6”, makes all of these models into a cab forward design with the engine under the seats and bed.

 We are currently selling All Makes & Models of Mini Trucks.
 Our Goal is to purchase vehicles with a very low number of miles.
 All trucks have heat and only some have air conditioning, which is a highly sought after option.
 Air conditioning is a rare however, imagine being in your air conditioned mini truck in the heat of summer while your friends are swatting mosquitoes in their John Deere Gator.
 The windows roll down, the bed sides and tailgate fold down to give you a platform to stack on, while still getting full use of the six foot bed.

 These trucks typically go for a long time, it really depends on how well you care for them.
 They are shipped here straight from Japan and are not someone’s beat up unit, most are in great shape but please do pay attention to the grading system as that will give you an idea of the exterior and interior condition.

-Exterior condition is rated 5 through 1 with 5 being Brand New
+Exterior condition is rated 5 through 1 with 5 being Like New

-Interior condition is rated A through D with A being Brand New
+Interior condition is rated A through D with A being Like New

 Most trucks will get upwards of 55 mpg, will run up to 60 mph.
 They all have 4 wheel drive with a high-low range selector.
 You’ll love all the power packed into these great trucks!
 All Makes trucks have a three cylinder gas engine.
 With the exception of Subaru which is 4 cylinder.